shba24/shba24.github.io/content/posts/distributed-cache-series-part-1-redis.md

 Here, at `t=0` when the notification was sent `Client II` has not started listening to the channel.
 So, at `t=1` when `Client II` starts listening to the channel, it will not see any message and will be blocked forever waiting for the message on the channel.

 Another way to fix the problem with `MemoLock` is to have a timeout when listening to the channel and retry from the start after that.

+#### Strategy VI - Use Distributed Consensus Framework

+Best solution, for a distributed topology is to use a consensus frameworks like `Zookeeper`, `ETCD` or `Consul`.

 ### Time Skew Problem